 Your blood sugar naturally rises in response to the food you eat.
 But it may spike if you eat something highly refined or really sugary.
 Let's say you sit at your desk and munch on some candy.
 Typically, your pancreas will release the necessary amount of insulin, which will push that sugar into cells and bring your blood sugar back down, explains Phipps.
 However, a glucose spike and resulting crash can make you feel sluggish and irritable, giving you brain fog and driving cravings.

 On its own, no one food can act as a silver bullet to lower your blood sugar, says Phipps.
-(Although according to the Centers for Disease Control and Prevention, exercise can help lower your blood sugar effectively.)
+Although according to the Centers for Disease Control and Prevention, exercise can help lower your blood sugar effectively.
 Rather, the key is to follow a healthy diet that's full of foods that help promote a more stable blood sugar, she says.
-Luckily, those eight foods are delicious—and also happen to be the pillars of a healthy diet.

 Pictured Recipe: Broccoli with Balsamic Mushrooms

-This trendy, healthy-fats-filled fruit has a couple things going for it.
-For one, just one-quarter of an avocado has more than 3 grams of fiber and 7 grams of fat, a pairing that readily helps prevent blood glucose spikes.
-The plant-based source of fat is also rich in heart-healthy monounsaturated fatty acids.
-(Here's a tip on how to store avocados so they last longer.)
+This trendy, healthy-fats-filled fruit has a couple of things going for it.
+For one, just one-quarter of avocado has more than 3 grams of fiber and 7 grams of fat, a pairing that readily helps prevent blood glucose spikes.

 Pictured Recipe: Chocolate-Raspberry Oatmeal